Stability, Complexity and Data-Dependent Worst-Case Generalization Bounds: Main Theoretical Results

-The main drawback of \Cref{def:foster-stability} is that it does not explicitly account for the algorithm randomness (e.g., batch indices), as opposed to the classical algorithmic stability \cite{bousquet_stability_2002,hardt2016train}.
+As explained above, the main drawback of \Cref{def:foster-stability} is that it does not explicitly account for the algorithm randomness (e.g., batch indices), while algorithmic randomness is known to be paramount for single-iterates stability bounds \citep{hardt2016train,zhu2023uniformintime}.

-In order to address this issue, we propose a variant of the assumption of \cite{foster2019hypothesis}, accounting for the presence of randomness.
-The main difficulty that arises here is to give a meaning to the expressions such as $w \in \wcal_S$, when $\wcal_S$ is a random set.
-To do so, we define the notion of data-dependent selection \cite{molchanov_theory_2017}. \begin{definition} A data-dependent selection of $\wcal_{S,U}$ is a deterministic mapping $\omega: \mathrm{CL}(\Rd) \times \zcal^n \to \Rd$ such that $\omega(\wcal_{S,U}, S) \in \wcal_{S,U}$ almost surely with respect to the joint distribution of $(S,\wcal_{S,U})$. \end{definition} We are mostly interested in the following ``argmax selection''.
-In the rest of the paper, given $S_1,S_2 \in \zcal^n$, we assume the existence of a random variable $\omega(\wcal_{S_1}, S_2)$ such that, almost surely:
+To address this issue, we propose an improvement of the assumption of \citet{foster2019hypothesis}, accounting for the presence of randomness.
+The main difficulty that arises here is to give a meaning to the expressions such as ``for all $w \in \wcal_{S,U}$'', when $\wcal_{S,U}$ is a random set.
+To do so, we define the notion of data-dependent selection \citep{molchanov_theory_2017}.